Coastal Artillery Battery, Blyth Links

 Coastal Artillery Battery, Blyth Links, Northumberland NE24 3PL View on map

 Artillery battery built in 1916 to defend the submarine base in Blyth Harbour.
 An observation post was added and the gun emplacements altered during World War II.
 The buildings are constructed of concrete and steel and were designed to withstand shelling but were not intended to stand in the long term.
-English Heritage has part-funded a programme that has repaired several structures on the site but further works are required.
+English Heritage, as was, part-funded a programme that has repaired several structures on the site but further works are required.